GIVE WHERE YOU LIVE

 Our Trustees are people who have strong connections to Clutha.
 Coming from all over the District, between them they have a good overview of many of the different communities within the region.
 You can meet them here.

-Community Foundations are independent, not-for-profit organisations located in most regions across Aotearoa New Zealand.
+Community Foundations are independent, non-profit organisations located in most regions across Aotearoa New Zealand.
 They focus on a place and its people, running a lean model and governed entirely by super passionate and skilled local volunteer Boards.

 Community Foundations build long-term, reliable funding streams for their local communities by investing and growing the donations they receive.
 So, you’re not really giving to a Community Foundation, but through it.
 And it means your generosity will have benefits forever.